Pitching Outside Off LBW Rule Explained: When Is It Out or Not Out?

 This is where the impact outside off clause comes into play.
 So, for instance, if a batter walks across his or her stumps to play on the leg side and the cricket ball goes on to hit the pads, the batter will survive if the point of impact is deemed to be outside the line of the stumps.
 However, this privilege under the impact outside off lbw rule is snatched the moment they decide not to offer a shot.
 So even if the cricket ball pitches outside off or, if the LBW impact remains outside off, then a batter can still be adjudged LBW if he/she DOES NOT play a shot.

-FAQs on Pitching Outside Off Rule
+FAQs on Pitching Outside Off LBW Rule

 What is the meaning of ball pitching outside leg?